Frequently Asked Questions (FAQ)

 What is the maximum number of publications foreseen with a single registration?
 Do I have to pay extra for additional papers?

 No, you do not.
-As discussed also in another FAQ above, there is no limit to the number of contributions that a single participant may submit (though, always as discussed above already, only a maximum of two of such submissions can be presented by the same participant).
+As discussed also in another FAQ above, there is a limit of 3 contributions that a single participant may submit (though, always as discussed above already, only a maximum of two of such submissions can be presented by the same participant).

 Sponsorship